anitacoffey/MDR-autoTests/README.md

  * Some system dependencies will be required. i.e. Mysql and Postgres client libraries.
  * A failed bundle install should prompt the requirements

+Ensure your PATH is extended to the correct ruby gem location in ~/.bash_profile by appending the following line `export PATH="/home/sam/.rbenv/versions/2.3.0/bin:$PATH"`

 ## Running the tests

 Run `rake test`